gYunTian/Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-/README.md

 Nonetheless, here are some plots that I happened to upload to this Github.

-Go Back N: Experiments found that this is the slowest of all Algorithms that I Implemented.
+<b> Go Back N: Experiments found that this is the slowest of all Algorithms </b> that I Implemented.
 This is to be expected.
-Plot below shows the send vs receive time for each packet.
+Plot below shows the send vs receive time for each packet.</br>
 ![image](https://user-images.githubusercontent.com/54625060/182522180-c3f13a4e-3340-44fa-8c2d-d58737309fef.png)
 </br>

-Selective Repeat, with Data Structure changed to Red Black Tree:
+<b> Selective Repeat, with Data Structure changed to Red Black Tree</b>:
 This is the fastest out of all the algorithms I implemented
 ![image](https://user-images.githubusercontent.com/54625060/182522339-e07ed486-d366-4999-b2d2-20f291d34fe0.png)
 </br>

-Selective Repeat, with Data Structure changed to doubly linked list:
+<b>Selective Repeat, with Data Structure changed to doubly linked list</b>:
 Second fastest
 ![image](https://user-images.githubusercontent.com/54625060/182522384-bafcf670-711e-42a5-830a-bf51f4879a24.png)
 </br>